 The story detailed below is an account written by Grace, a germinoma brain tumor survivor.
-She is now running her own Founding Hope called WITH Grace.

 For a few years I was drinking more than a normal amount of water.
 I could not be without water all of the time so it led to lots of tests to figure out what was going on.
 On May 1, 2018, I was diagnosed with a germinoma brain tumor and started chemotherapy and proton radiation.